 LocalizedInfo must exist for each language

+@default should not be included.
+Generally, there should already be an instance of LocalizedInfo with @default=‘true’.
+If the default LocalizedInfo must be changed, this can be handled through an Instructions-only Special Delivery Condition (2.2.5.3).

-2.2.5.3RatingSet/Rating should be included for covered regions, as applicable
+RatingSet/Rating should be included for covered regions, as applicable

 People should be updated if localized information is included, such as Job/JobDisplay and Name/DisplayName